 The design must be transmitted through CAD software to the printer.
 There is a wide range of professional grade and free software available for both the design and transmission of data.

 A growing number of software products enable design in collaboration with machine learning algorithms.
 These algorithms generate, test, and iterate thousands of designs to meet performance specifications provided for the end product.
 When machine learning is deployed, it can often be useful to seed the system with data sets in order to guide the development process.

 What challenges constrain the use of additive manufacturing?

 1. The high cost of 3D printing equipment: Equipment remains costly and many companies do not have sufficiently high uptime to maximize the value of their equipment.

 2. The limited number of materials available and limitations on the ability to use different materials in the same design.

 3. Post-processing requirements: In some cases post-processing can be expensive and require additional tooling.

-4. Time required to print each component: At this point the time and cost required to make one part may not be sustainable for a full fabrication project.
+4. The time required to print each component: At this point, the time and cost required to make one part may not be sustainable for a full fabrication project.
 3D printing is not a substitute for precision machining centers and machinery that produce high-quality products in a timely manner.